Available 24h

 Call and order by phone:

-+ 48 660 777 937 +48 577 036 777 Messenger WhatsApp
++ 48 660 777 937+48 577 036 777MessengerWhatsApp

 Description

-Ancient salon table from 1700 of Tuscan origin, fully veneered with rosewood, featuring a front drawer, allowing it to also serve as a small desk.
+Ancient salon table from the 1700s of Tuscan origin, fully veneered with rosewood, featuring a front drawer, allowing it to also serve as a small desk.
 The legs of this antique rectangular central table have a soft sabre shape, with a faceted profile crafted with masterful geometric inlay consisting of alternating ebony, maple, and mahogany woods, giving the furniture exceptional elegance.

 The furniture has been carefully restored in our antique furniture restoration workshop.

 Stylish antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage products that possess a distinct character and soul.
-It’s a nod to history, craftsmanship, and the design of classic and timeless furniture.
+It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

-Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture originates from the 19th century, during the reign of the Biedermeier style.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
 Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the English Victorian style.
 By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

-Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It was influenced by Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.
+Empire-style furniture refers to the period between the late 18th and early 19th centuries.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

 Attributes / Details